Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 So either a player couldn't have a chance to find it at all, or they might experience great difficulties on figuring it out.
 #quote[To learn the building mechanics, I relied on a mix of trial and error and watching a few quick tutorials that explained the basics.]
 #quote[I randomly pressed the keys and found that Q for building.]

-== Enjoyment

-Although there are a lot of complaints about the game's interface, we also found some positive feedbacks, although very few:
-#quote[I enjoyed the game the second time I played.
-Doing that thing was so cool.]

-It is interesting to see this contrast of the amounts of the comments of both sides, because we surely didn't manipulate the player sample, nor designed inducible questions to get the desired results.
-It only leads to the conclusion that _Fortnite: Royale Battle_ is really unfriendly to new players.

 = Discussion